Salvia trijuga

-Salvia trijuga is a perennial plant that is native to Yunnan, Sichuan, and Xizang provinces in China, found growing on hillsides, streamsides, grasslands, thickets, forests, and valleys at 1900 to 3900 m elevation.
+Salvia trijuga (little danshen) is a perennial plant that is native to Yunnan, Sichuan, and Xizang provinces in China, found growing on hillsides, streamsides, grasslands, thickets, forests, and valleys at 1900 to 3900 m elevation.
 S. trijuga grows on erect stems to 30 to 60 cm tall.

 Inflorescences are widely spaced 2-flowered verticillasters in terminal racemes or panicles, with a 2 cm blue-purple corolla with yellow spots.